emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == Why PostgreSQL
 #slide[
   - Why PostgreSQL instead of MySQL, SQLite or Oracle?
-    - SQLite is easy but limited in its feature set
+    - SQLite is easy but limited in its feature set.
-    - Oracle is used in many enterprises, but it's not free
+    - Oracle is used in many enterprises, but it's not free.
     - MySQL is also a very valid option, but I like PostgresQL more.
 ]